Skip to content

 Tip

-Filters are applied to the already collected data, so they will not reduce the number of cloud monitoring API calls.
+Filters are applied to the already collected data, so they do not reduce the number of API calls to cloud monitoring.

-After the data is successfully synchronized, you can view the data in the "Metrics" section of Guance.
+After data is successfully synchronized, you can view the data in the "Metrics" section of Guance.

 Take the following collector configuration as an example: